 The Gear I Used

-The image turned out to be excellent and usable.
-However, I thought a few things were lacking in my photo.
-The background colours were not as beautiful as I expected, and there were no catchlights in the eyes.
-Since Talal was taller than me and was standing, I shot him from a low angle, giving him a superior look, which I don't like in cinematic headshots.
-Furthermore, the rim light from the side of the sun at sunset is much stronger than the key light on his face.
+The image turned out nice and completely usable.
+However, there were a few things I felt were lacking.
+The background colors were not as beautiful as I had expected.
+Additionally, there was no catch light in the eyes.
+Since Talal was taller than I am and standing, I shot the photo from below, which gave him an elevated perspective.
+Additionally, the rim light from the setting sun is much stronger than the key light illuminating his face.

 I hope you learned a lot from this blog.
 If you are interested in a one-on-one training session, drop me a direct message on my Instagram account.